Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 In addition, the spa complex has a health club and fitness center, with personal trainers and men’s and women’s facilities, such as steam rooms, sauna, whirlpool, changing rooms, and relaxation areas.

 I enjoyed a much-needed 50-minute massage here.
-I recommend getting there are least an hour in advance so that you can use the lounging facilities.
+To use the lounging facilities, I recommend getting there at least an hour in advance.

 Golf & Tennis